canonical/ubuntu-packaging-guide/docs/how-to/get-package-source.rst

     git ubuntu clone PACKAGE [DIRECTORY]

-To generate the orig tarballs for a given source package:
+To generate the :term:`orig tarballs <orig tarball>` for a given source package:

 .. code-block:: bash